dstackai/dstack/docs/blog/posts/volumes-on-runpod.md

 # Optimizing inference cold starts on RunPod with volumes

 Deploying custom models in the cloud often faces the challenge of cold start times, including the time to provision a new instance and download the model.
+This is especially relevant for services with autoscaling when new model replicas need to be provisioned quickly.

 Let's explore how `dstack` optimizes this process using volumes, with an example of deploying a model on RunPod.

 <!-- more -->